cyber-boost/grim/js_grim/README.md

 ## 📄 License

-MIT License - see LICENSE file for details.
+Be Like Brit License (BBL) - see BBL file for details.

 ## 👥 Authors